 The purpose of wheels is to makes it easier on the patient to move from one point to the other without using too much strength.

-Alternatively Winnie Lite Supreme/Go Lite 3 Wheel Aluminum walker from Drive Medical is another best suit in this category because it’s very light, stable and comes with a carrying porch for your stuff.
+An alternative pick would be the Winnie Lite Supreme/Go Lite 3 Wheel Aluminum walker from Drive Medical.
+It is another best suit in this category because it’s very light, stable and comes with a carrying pouch for your items.

 The difference between a rollator and wheeled walkers is that narrow rollators have four wheels, a seat and backrest.